 Types of Organic Farming

-- Integrated organic farming includes the combination of nutrients management and pest management to achieve ecological demands and requirements.
+- Integrated Organic Farming includes the combination of nutrient management and pest management to achieve ecological demands and requirements.

-- Pure organic farming is avoiding all the unnatural chemicals.
+- Pure Organic Farming avoids all unnatural chemicals.
 In this process, all fertilizers and pesticides are obtained from only natural sources such as blood meal and bone meal.

 Organic Farming in India